The Travel

 1. Communicate

-With the cover project, start by picking a dream location - and give yourself a client questionnaire in order to form a clear design brief.
+With the Travel Poster Project, start by picking a favorite location - and give yourself a client questionnaire in order to form a clear design brief.

 Here are the essential question you need to ask yourself